1 Introduction

 In Cecropia of Attica, the Athenians were born.

-The successors of Cecrops are described in "Genealogy of the Athenians."
+The descendants of Cecrops are described in "Genealogy of the Athenians."

 4.2 Migration from Argos to Egypt